-During 2016, 2015 and 2014, 24%, 25% and 25%, respectively, of our revenues were earned pursuant to leases with operators of acute care services hospitals, all of which are subsidiaries of UHS.
-A significant portion of the revenue earned by the operators of our acute care hospitals is derived from federal and state healthcare programs, including Medicare and Medicaid (excluding managed Medicare and Medicaid programs).
+During 2017, 2016 and 2015, 25%, 26% and 26%, respectively, of our revenues were earned pursuant to leases with operators of acute care services hospitals and free-standing emergency departments ("FEDs"), the majority of which are subsidiaries of UHS.
+A significant portion of the revenue earned by the operators of our acute care hospitals and FEDs is derived from federal and state healthcare programs, including Medicare and Medicaid (excluding managed Medicare and Medicaid programs).

-Our hospital facilities derive a significant portion of their revenue from third-party payors, including the Medicare and Medicaid programs.
+Our acute care facilities derive a significant portion of their revenue from third-party payors, including the Medicare and Medicaid programs.
 Changes in these government programs in recent years have resulted in limitations on reimbursement and, in some cases, reduced levels of reimbursement for healthcare services.
 Payments from federal and state government programs are subject to statutory and regulatory changes, administrative rulings, interpretations and determinations, requirements for utilization review, and federal and state funding restrictions, all of which could materially increase or decrease program payments, as well as affect the cost of providing service to patients and the timing of payments to facilities.
 Neither we nor the operators of our hospital facilities are able to predict the effect of recent and future policy changes on our respective results of operations.
 In addition, the uncertainty and fiscal pressures placed upon federal and state governments as a result of, among other things, the funding requirements and other provisions of the Patient Protection and Affordable Care Act (the "PPACA"), may affect the availability of taxpayer funds for Medicare and Medicaid programs.
 In addition, possible repeal or replacement of the PPACA may have significant impact on the reimbursement for healthcare services.
 If the rates paid or the scope of services covered by government payors are reduced, there could be a material adverse effect on the business, financial position and results of operations of the operators of our hospital facilities, and in turn, ours.